hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_6/epistles_second_series/516_055_akhandananda.md

 move from door to door of the poor and the destitute in every village of Rajputana.
 If people object to the kind of food you take, give it up immediately.
 It is preferable to live on grass for the sake of doing good to others.
-The Geruâ robe is not for enjoyment.
+The Geruā robe is not for enjoyment.
 It is the banner of heroic work.
 You must give your body, mind, and speech to "the welfare of the world".
 You have read — "मातृदेवो भव, पितृदेवो भव — Look upon your mother as God, look upon your father as God" — but I say